 This post isn’t about the Vipassana.
 It is about what happened after I emerged.

 When I left the meditation course, I decided that I would ask the people close to me about their picks for life changing books, and then read them one by one.
 My mind was profoundly shaken by the course, so why not add new ideas to the mix?
 That was January.
-It’s September, and I can say that I’ve read dozens and dozens of books this year.
+By the end of that year, I read dozens and dozens of books.
 Some of them were good, some of them didn’t resonate, but all of them were important because they impacted people who matter to me.

 Earlier this month, I extended this question to my readers via Facebook, curious about what would surface.
 I know that many people who read this site are interested in travel, but to be a frequent Legal Nomads reader you also have to love words.
 My posts are long!
 As I explained on the thread, when I said “life changing books” I meant the books that jarred you into seeing the world differently.